person-c/doc.cying.org/README.md

 This website is used to put some of my notes.

-This website is base on the R package 'knitr' and software 'pandoc'.
-All notea are written by quarto.
+This website is based on the R package 'knitr' and software 'pandoc'.
+All notes are written by quarto.